YujiSue/Research/LitSurvey/readme.md

-# About
+# Purpose
-We have identified more than 10,000 mutants and distributed
+To survey the scientific articles using <I>C. elegans</I> mutants distributed by NBRP.

 # Codes
 - PubMedSearch.py